baiddd/baiddd.github.io/_projects/2023-03-hackathon.md

 ---

-The aim of this project is to enhance the binning algorithm "Serpentine" to denoise biological images without retraining
+The objective of this project is to improve the "Serpentine" binning algorithm for denoising biological images without the need for retraining.

+Achievements:

-* Implemented the tool adapted to microscopy images
+- Adapted and implemented the tool specifically for microscopy images.
-* Executed scripts on remote GPU/CPU clusters
+- Successfully executed scripts on remote GPU/CPU clusters to enhance computational efficiency.